moorepants/learn-multibody-dynamics/motion.rst

 check the integrability of :math:`f_n` indirectly.

-If :math:`f_n` of the sleigh was the time derivative of a holonomic constraint then it must be able to be expressed in this form:
+If :math:`f_n` of the sleigh was the time derivative of a holonomic constraint :math:`f_h` then it must be able to be expressed in this form:

 .. math::
    :label: eq-diff-holonomic